Why are Tutoring and Dyslexia Intervention so Expensive?

 Child feeling comfortable with their tutor during a session

-The first thing that should be very apparent is your child's comfort level with their tutor.
-Teachers understand that building relationships is an important part of instruction.
-It reduces anxiety and increases production and motivation.
-You should see your tutor express a genuine interest in your student and ask them about their day, likes, interests, favorite activities, etc...
-It can take time for your student to fully warm up, but the tutor's interest in who your child is as a person should be obvious.
+A key sign of effective tutoring is your child’s comfort level with the tutor.
+Great tutors understand that building relationships is essential for reducing anxiety and fostering motivation.
+You should see your tutor show genuine interest in your child's life, asking about their day, likes, and interests.
+While it may take time for your child to warm up, the tutor’s genuine concern for your child’s well-being should be clear.

+Documentation is an important part of effective tutoring.
 Not only is it important for the parents to have access to information about what was covered in a session, but it is also important for the tutor.
 It also allows them to track and target problem areas while they plan for future areas of focus that are particularly challenging for your student.
 This data that is gathered is also essential data for progress monitoring and tracking.

 Additionally, in a situation where the child is on an IEP or 504 plan, this data could even be shared with the school.